tera-language/www/src/content/docs/editor-support.md

 Zed has native support for Tree-sitter grammars.
 You can install the TeraLang plugin for Zed manually:

 **Repo:**
 [Zed Extension Repo](https://github.com/tera-language/teralang-zed)

 ### 🛠 Installation

 1. Clone the repo.
-2. Move it to your Zed extensions folder
+2. Open the extensions menu in Zed.
+3. Click on "Install Dev Extension" and select the directory where you cloned the repo.
-3. Restart Zed.
-You should now have syntax support for `.tera` files.
+4. Reload Zed, and you should now have syntax highlighting for `.tera` files.

 ---